How Students Can Get Involved

 Fill out our application

 Once you have received approval with your school, apply here to start a club.
 You must complete the application and get approval before starting your club.
-Your school may have requirements in addition to the information OUR Rescue needs, so make sure you follow all of them.
+Your school may have requirements in addition to the information Our Rescue needs, so make sure you follow all of them.

 Apply to start a club